Marketing Information Management: Complete Implementation Guide for 2026

 CRM (Customer Relationship Management)Sales interactions, lead pipeline, account history, opportunity trackingSales teams, account managersLead management, sales forecasting, contact trackingNeed to manage sales pipeline and customer relationshipsMIM pulls campaign influence and revenue attribution from CRM

-The most common confusion: CDP vs. MIM.
+The most common confusion—and the #1 misunderstanding for mid-market companies: CDP vs. MIM.
 CDPs manage individual customer profiles for activation ("send this person an email"), while MIM aggregates campaign performance data for analysis ("which channels drove the most qualified leads?").
 Large enterprises need both, integrated.
 Mid-size B2B companies often need MIM first—customer data is already in the CRM, but campaign performance is scattered across 15 platforms.

 What Is Included in Marketing Information?